Land of a Thousand Hills Coffee House

 352 S. Atlanta St., Roswell

 Nothing comes closer to feeling like home than this Roswell coffeehouse.
-The shop is designed in a house that has been restored with the original hardwoods and fireplace.
+The shop is designed in a house restored with the original hardwoods and fireplace.
 Cozy up in one of the several rooms filled with couches and go on a little staycation with your book in hand.
 When the weather's nice, have a seat on the large outdoor patio with a latte and croissant.
 Another do-gooder coffee shop, Land of a Thousand Hills sends its profits to invest in sustainable village projects in Rwanda.

 6640 Akers Mill Road SE, Atlanta.